lee212/FaaS-Evaluation/scripts/azure/Notes.md

 - Event Hub is for handling large concurrent event messages
 - Queue storage trigger supports up to 32 batch sizes to process at a time
 - Log messages might be throttled if it exceeds thresholds
+- Monitor page does not provide accurate information if log messages are throttled e.g. 10k invoked but 7k count are displayed on the monitor page

 ## Resources